gokyle/cachesrv/README.md

 Valid options:
         -c certfile     specify the TLS certificate
+        -d duration     dump cache stats duration; by default, this is turned off.
+Must be parsable with time.ParseDuration.
         -e seconds      seconds to expire cache items after; 0 to never expire due to time in cache
         -g seconds      seconds to delay between checks for expired items in the cache.
         -k key          specify the TLS key
         -n items        maximum number of files to store in cache -p              the port to listen on